 Click (Text:"CoDe13v9065", ValidCharacters:"*", SearchRectangle:("UpperLeftImage","LowerRightImage"))

-- ValidPattern: Regular expression string (as defined in Using Patterns in SenseTalk).
+- ValidPattern: Regular expression string (as defined in SenseTalk Patterns for Use with OCR Properties).
 This property takes a regular expression value and returns only characters or words that match the pattern specified.
 For information on regular expression characters that can be used with SenseTalk, see Using Patterns in SenseTalk.
 If you want OCR to prefer a pattern but not require it, see PreferredPattern.
 ValidPattern is mutually exclusive to PreferredWords, ValidWords, PreferredPattern, and ExtraWords.

 Log ReadText(("RT1","RT2"), validPattern:"[0-9][0-9]:[0-9][0-9]") -- Reads the time off of the SUT screen.